Cuncis/judging-web/JUDGING-PLUGIN-PLAN.md

 ## 16. Pre-Launch Checklist — "What Must Be Filled In"

-Before judges are given login credentials, SwipeRx Admin needs to have completed, in this order:
+Before judges (or the Judging Admin) are given login credentials, the WordPress Administrator needs to have completed, in this order:

 1. ☐ **Settings** — event name, scoring deadline, confirm supported languages
 2. ☐ **Countries** — confirm the 3 countries' hashtags/handles/platform are correct (esp.
 Vietnam = Facebook, not Instagram)
-3. ☐ **Categories** — confirm criteria + weights for all 4 categories sum to 100%
+3. ☐ **Categories** — confirm criteria, weights, and judge-facing guidance text for all 4 categories sum to 100%
 4. ☐ **Submissions** — either import via CSV or hand-enter every shortlisted nomination, then verify the "Shortlisted" toggle is `Yes` only on the entries judges should actually see
-5. ☐ **Judges** — create or import all judge accounts with correct Country assignment
+5. ☐ **Judging Admins & Judges** — create the Judging Admin account(s) for whoever will monitor the front-end dashboard, and create/import all Judge accounts with correct Country assignment
-6. ☐ **Spot-check** — log in as one test judge per country and confirm: only their country's submissions appear, Cat 4 shows the correct handle/hashtags for that country, scoring saves correctly
+6. ☐ **Spot-check** — log in as one test judge per country and as the test Judging Admin, and confirm: judges see only their country's submissions and Cat 4 shows the correct handle/hashtags for that country; the Judging Admin sees the progress dashboard and nothing else (no `/wp-admin/` access for either)

 Nothing on the judge-facing side becomes visible/usable until step 4 and 5 are both done — an empty Submissions list or a judge with no Country assigned should show a clear "nothing assigned yet" state rather than a blank/broken page.